Missions OperationsReport

 (credit: MOD Belgium)

-However, the Belgians should not remain absent from Lithuania for long, Defense Minister Steven Vandeput told us in an interview (read: All investments we will make in cooperation (Steven Vandeput) : Belgium should provide a combat company and various elements from September 2018 (about 230 men), to add to the presence of the Belgian F-16 planes which will participate in the Baltic Air Policy, surveillance of the Baltic sky carried out in turn by NATO countries, from the Siauliai air base.
+However, the Belgians should not remain absent from Lithuania for long, Defense Minister Steven Vandeput told us in an interview (read: All investments we will make in cooperation (Steven Vandeput) : Belgium should provide a combat company and various elements from September 2018 (about 230 men), to add to the presence of the Belgian F-16 planes which will participate in the Baltic Air Policy, the surveillance of the Baltic sky carried out in turn by the NATO countries, from the Siauliai air base.

 (Nicolas Gros-Verheyde)